Updated: Aug 10, 2020

-The first step with understanding navigation of the Intercultural Framework (pictured above) is considering the background first.
-Each of the background colours represent a dimension of our cultural identity and our interactions with other cultures.
+The first step to understanding navigation of the Intercultural Framework is considering the background first.
+Each of the background colours represents a dimension of our cultural identity and our interactions with other cultures.

 I wish to acknowledge the insight and partnership dialogue that I had working with John Huigen.